 The Scholarship of Teaching and Learning

 In 1990, Ernest Boyer's seminal work, Scholarship Reconsidered: Priorities of the Professoriate, galvanised higher education academics into rethinking the complex relationships between conventionally highly prestigious activities, such as research and the generally less well regarded activities of teaching and learning.
 There was, Boyer and others argued, serious intellectual work to be done on what quickly became termed The Scholarship of Teaching and Learning (SoTL).
-It will come as no surprise that we, in the Learning and Teaching Innovation Centre (LTIC), are keen to develop, inculcate and promote the key tenets of SoTL.
-Members in our LTIC team use Felten’s (2013) five principles of good practices in SoTL to develop module activities, inspire conversations and produce scholarly outputs.
+It will come as no surprise that we, in the Centre for Learning, Access and Student Success (CLASS), are keen to develop, inculcate and promote the key tenets of SoTL.
+Members in our CLASS team use Felten’s (2013) five principles of good practices in SoTL to develop module activities, inspire conversations and produce scholarly outputs.

 5 Principles of Scholarship of Teaching and Learning (SoTL):